 - 1 1/2 cups sweet corn (I use canned or frozen & thawed)

 - 1/3 cup cilantro (chopped)

-- 8 large flour tortillas (or corn tortillas for gluten-free)
+- 8 large flour tortillas (or GF tortillas or corn tortillas)

-- In a saucepan, heat olive oil over medium heat.
-Add tomato paste, flour, 2 tsp. cumin, garlic powder, onion powder, and chili powder.
+- In a saucepan over medium heat, add olive oil.
+When hot, carefully add tomato paste, flour, 2 tsp. cumin, garlic powder, onion powder, and chili powder.
 Cook 1 minute, whisking.

-- Whisk in broth, and bring to a light boil.
-Reduce to simmer, and cook until slightly thickened, about 8 minutes.
+- Slowly whisk in broth, and bring to a light boil.
+Then reduce to simmer, and cook until slightly thickened, about 8 minutes.
 Salt/pepper to taste and set aside.

-- Saute the spinach in a pan over medium heat for 1-2 minutes until lightly wilted.
+- In a pan over medium heat, sauté the spinach for 1-2 minutes until lightly wilted.
+Remove from heat.

-- In a large bowl, combine black beans, 1 cup cheese (more if desired), wilted spinach, corn, green onions, 2 tsp. cumin, and cilantro.
+- In a large bowl, combine black beans (rinsed and drained), 3/4 cup vegan cheese (more/less as desired), wilted spinach, corn, green onions, cilantro, and 2 tsp. cumin.

-- Preheat oven to 375.
-Lightly spray a 9×13 inch baking dish, and pour a small amount of the sauce to coat the bottom.
+- In a 9×13 inch baking dish (lightly sprayed if desired) pour a small amount of the sauce to coat the bottom.

 - Generously fill tortillas with mixture, roll up tightly with ends tucked in, and place seam side down in dish.

-- Bake about 20 minutes, and garnish with cilantro and/or green onions (optional).
+- Bake for about 20 minutes.
+Garnish with additional cilantro and/or green onions before serving if desired.